KrisMagical/sudo-make-me-a-website/README.md

 - **Frontend** – Vite + Vue 3, with a clean, Vim‑inspired design, and an editor with image/video embedding, LaTeX support, and auto‑compression of large images.
 - **Sample data** – A few blog posts and one user (`gosling` with password `123456` unless you changed it).
 - **Database** – Automatically configured with UTF‑8 support.
-- **Apache integration** – Ready‑to‑use production virtual host configuration with custom domain support.
+- **Apache integration** – Ready‑to‑use production virtual host configuration with custom domain and optional SSL support.

 ---